blopker/superduper/README.md

 ### Can this app make the bike go even faster?

 Superduper can only add automation around what the official app already does.
 It cannot, for instance, program the controller.
 This is the job of the firmware, software that runs on the bike itself.

+### The app won't connect to my bike

+Make sure your bike is on and your bluetooth is on.
+If you're on Android, make sure the app has location permissions.
+If you're on iOS, make sure the app has bluetooth permissions.

+Make sure only one app is connected to the bike at a time.
+If you have the official app open, disconnect from the bike within the app, and close it.
+It can also help to uninstall the official app.

 ## Developers